johnbayko/hicp/docs/python_hicp.rst

     else:
       events = Selection.DISABLE

-    s.add_items( {
+    s.add_items( [
-        contact_id:
         Selectionitem(contact_id, name_id, events=events, congtact)
-      } )
+      ] )

-Adds items from the specified dictionary of ``SelectionItem`` objects indexed by the selection id.
+Adds items from the specified list of ``SelectionItem`` objects.
 Existing items with the same item ID are replaced, but any others will remain.

-The dictionary is copied so can be modified afterwards, but the ``SelectionItems`` are not, so shouldn't be modified accidentally.
+The list can be modified afterwards, but the ``SelectionItems`` are not duplicated, so shouldn't be modified accidentally.

 Selection del_items()
 ---------------------